rus4j/rus4j.github.io/_posts/2024-08-01-Tech stack switch.md

 Recently I heard a discussion about whether companies should hire people with different tech stack experience than a company work with?

-I often see the point of [view](https://www.zenduty.com/blog/hiring-engineers-with-different-tech-stacks/) that for big tech companies the tech stack doesn't really matter.
-Let's just ask programmers for whiteboard problem-solving puzzles in pseudocode.
-That makes sense.
-If companies have enough money, they could spend it on getting new employees up to speed on their specific technology in a short period of time.
+Big tech often claims the [tech stack doesn't matter](https://www.zenduty.com/blog/hiring-engineers-with-different-tech-stacks/) - just test algorithmic thinking in pseudocode.
+And it makes sense: with enough resources, they can quickly onboard devs to new frameworks.
-After all... learning a new framework, new syntax whatever, is just part of the programmer day job.
+Because honestly, learning new syntax is just part of the programmer day job.

 As a result I regularly see Java ~~smell~~ code written by former C/C++ developers that looks like this:
 ```java